Athletic Training Curriculum

 Over the course of 4 semester practicum courses, the ATS will experience upper and lower extremity sports, equipment intensive experiences, men's and women's sports, contact and non-contact sports, as well as a variety of allied health care settings.

-ATSs are reassigned to an ACI for a new rotation every 8 weeks.
+- ATSs are reassigned to Preceptors for a new rotation every 8 weeks.

-ATSs hours and experiences at the affiliate practicum site/s may varyconsiderably according to ACI/team assignments.
+- ATSs hours and experiences at the affiliate practicum site/s may varyconsiderably according to Preceptors/team assignments.

 3rd Semester: KIN 197C (Practicum in Athletic Training III) ATSs will continue to